Chapter 74

 "If people don't love life, they won't fear death, and threatening them with it won't work.

-If people have lives worth living, then the threat of death is meaningful, and they'll do what is right to avoid it.
+If people have lives worth living, then the threat of death is meaningful,

 But killing itself should be the province of the great executioner alone.